Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

  * Message processor module that processes messages from incoming clients.
  * Location based network component that implements communication with Location Based Network server.
  * Content address network component that implements communication with Content Address Network server.
- * Neighborhood action processor component which is responsible for handling of events related to profile server neighborhood interactions.
+ * Neighborhood action processor component which is responsible for handling events related to profile server neighborhood interactions.
- * Other network related module, such as modules represening incoming and outgoing network clients, modules related to application service calls functionality etc.
+ * Other network related modules, such as modules represening outgoing network clients, modules related to application service calls functionality etc.

 ## Utility Layer

 Utility layer consists of a bunch of helper modules that are used by different components across the layers.
 Any module that does not fit into the first three layers goes here.
-Examples of components in the utility layer are modules related to logging, helper file handling modules, extension classes module etc.
+Examples of components in the utility layer are modules related to logging, regular expression evaluation module, helper file handling module, extension classes module etc.

 ---